joekamibeppu/android-job-scheduling/README.md

-# job_planner
+# android-job-planner
-Python script for basic job scheduling
+This repository contains a Python script to schedule jobs for android workers.
+The objective of the script is to assign jobs to workers as efficiently as possible.
+More updates to follow soon.

+The original script was written for a TripAdvisor programming competition.